 But something magical happens when you formulate a heuristic in your own words and share it with another.
-It is in the telling to another that I clarify my thoughts.
-And when I am able to patiently answer their questions, I gain even deeper insight.
+It is in the telling to another that I first clarify my thoughts.
+And when I am able to patiently answer their questions, I find I gain even deeper insight.

-If I take the extra effort to write down a heuristic, that act of creating a personal memento brings me even more clarity.
-And when I've shared it, and gotten feedback as to whether they understand and appreciate my heuristic (at least a little), then I have something I can potentially share with others separated from me by time or space or distance.
+If I take time to write down a heuristic, the act of creating a personal memento brings me even more clarity.
+And when I've revised my writing, shared it and gotten feedback as to whether they understand and appreciate my heuristic (at least a little) then I have something I can share with others separated from me by time or space or distance.

 This progression from doing to explaining to recording to effectively communicating can be difficult.
-Not all heuristics are significant enough to warrant a lot of time or energy to polish.
+Not all heuristics are significant enough to warrant a lot of time or energy polishing them.
 But those that seem important to you are worth sharing.
-And in conversation with another, you just might find that what you thought was a simple and obvious seems profound to someone new to your well-trodden design trail.
-And if you're lucky, they might even share an observation that adjusts your thinking.
-As long as we keep learning from each other, design will continue to be fun.
-And equally important, we designers will continue to evolve our state-of-the-art.
+And in conversation, you just might find that what you thought was a simple and obvious seems profound to someone new to your well-trodden design trail.
+And if you're lucky, they might even share an insight or observation that adjusts your thinking.
+As long as we keep learning from each other, design will continue to be fun, and equally important, we designers will continue to evolve our state-of-the-art.